SAP-samples/btp-kyma-multitenant-extension/documentation/test-customer-onboarding/README.md

 ## Prerequisites

-You have gone through all the steps described in [Run the Application in Kyma](../deploy/README.md).
+You have gone through all the steps described in the chapter [Deploy](/documentation/deploy/README.md).

 ## Overview